SuryaKarmakar/MongoDB-Database/README.md

 insertMany now allows you well as the name suggests, to insert many elements by passing an array of objects.

+- insert()

+the insert method can still be used, it's just not recommended. it can be insert both one and manny documents. but this command not return the genarated _id so if you're building an application where you insert some data into the database, then often you want to get that _id back of that insert operation and immediately use it in your app then you have to find that _id manually.
+So this is also another reason why insert is not that great.

 2. Read

 - find(filter, options)